SinisterSpatula/RetroflagGpiGuides/SR-Base-Image.md

   *	Add video snaps and screenshots by “Scraping” your roms.
 See [https://www.skraper.net](https://www.skraper.net)
   * If you want to reduce the size of your video snaps to free up room for games, and make them load faster, see our guide here: [https://sinisterspatula.github.io/SuperRetropieGuides/snapsconversion](https://sinisterspatula.github.io/SuperRetropieGuides/snapsconversion)

+# FAQ

+ > I added a new system and roms but they are not showing up? (only affects early downloads)
+ * Delete the systems.cfg in configs/all/emulationstation/systems.cfg

+ > What version of Retropie does this have?
+ * It has version 4.4

+ > Does it have gpsp and pcsx-rearmed standalone?
+ * Yes, and yes.

+ > How do I use the custom collections?
+   1. highlight and select "Game Collection Settings"
+   1. highlight and select "Create New Custom collecion From Theme"
+   1. highlight and select "system of choice"
+   1. to add games, highlight "game of choice" and press "Y"

 # Download:
 [Click HERE to download the base image](https://drive.google.com/drive/folders/1RhvzNFKofJvrKzaiEXZqsB5kJ1cykDVb)